Colds, Coughs, and Flu

 • Step 4 Follow up sessions and maintenance plan determined for lasting relief

-A South Korean clinical trial found that patients who began acupuncture within 36 hours of their first cold symptoms recovered in a median of 3 days, compared to 6 days for those who started later, a significant boost to recovery speed!
+A South Korean clinical trial found that patients who began acupuncture within 36 hours of their first cold symptoms recovered in a median of 3 days, compared to 6 days for those who started later, highlighting the benefit of early treatment.

 How Does Acupuncture Help with